gbowerman/gbowerman.github.io/_posts/2018-08-13-remnants-of-dawn.md

 Inhabited by ghosts
 Looking for their way.
 Escaped warriors.
-Barren wraiths fleeing their masters across the turbulent sea.
+Barren wraiths fleeing their masters across a turbulent sea.

 Limpid seafaring sculptures in chartreuse.
 Neptune favors the weak and languid forms of life’s forgotten fancy.